Stephanie ‘Lani’ Teves

 “Decolonizing API: Centering Indigenous Pacific Islander Feminisms” (with Maile Arvin) in “Asian Americans and Women of Color Feminisms,” Lynn Fujiwara and Shireen Roshanravan, eds., University of Washington Press (under review).

-“The Theorist and the Theorized: Indigenous Critiques of Performance Studies” (in preparation).
+“The Theorist and the Theorized: Indigenous Critiques of Performance Studies” (under review).

 Ph.D., Program in American Culture, University of Michigan, 2012